awsdocs/amazon-elasticache-docs/doc_source/redis/backups-restoring.md

 **Important**
 Before you proceed, be sure you have created a backup of the cluster you want to restore from\.
 For more information, see [Making manual backups](backups-manual.md)\.
 If you want to restore from an externally created backup, see [Seeding a new cluster with an externally created backup](backups-seeding-redis.md)\.

-The following procedures show you how to restore a backup to a new cluster using the ElastiCache console, the AWS CLI, or the ElastiCache API\.

 ## Restoring from a backup \(Console\)<a name="backups-restoring-CON"></a>